johnwarden/deliberati/content/post/2023-03-11-review-of-bayesian-inference.md

 <div style="font-size: smaller; padding-left: 20px; margin-bottom: 20px;">Illustration of sequential updating.
 The posterior after the first piece of evidence becomes the prior for the next piece of evidence.
 After the "Dead+Count" scenario is eliminated, probability mass is reallocated to the remaining possibility.</div>

-## Constantly Decreasing Entropy

 So what happens now that we've reached a point where there are no more possibilities to eliminate?
 At this point, no more inferences can be made.
 There is nothing more to learn -- at least with respect to the Case of the Disappearing Duchess.

-From an information-theoretic perspective, fewer possibilities means less *entropy*.
-Every time a possibility is eliminated from the probability distribution, its entropy decreases, until only one possibility remains, at which point entropy is zero.
+Holmes' has eliminated the impossible and the remaining possibility *must* be the truth.

+## All That Remains

-Which brings us back to Sherlock Holmes: *When you have eliminated the impossible, all that remains, no matter how improbable, must be the truth.* Bayesian inference can be thought of as the process of eliminating the impossible, and then updating the probability of "all that remains" to be 1.
+Bayesian inference can be thought of as the process of reducing uncertainty by eliminating the impossible, and increasing the probability of "all that remains" so that it sums to 100%.

-> When you have eliminated the impossible, the probability of all that remains, no matter how improbable, must be scaled to sum to 1.
+> When you have eliminated the impossible, the probability of all that remains, no matter how improbable, must sum to 100%
 >
 > -- Sherlock Thomas Bayes Holmes (Jonathan Warden)

+## Constantly Decreasing Entropy

+From an information-theoretic perspective, fewer possibilities means less *entropy*.
+Every time a possibility is eliminated from the probability distribution, the distribution's entropy decreases.
+If all but one possibility have been eliminated, then no uncertainty remains, at which point entropy is zero.

 ## Updating Beliefs based on Evidence

-What makes Bayesian inference so powerful is that learning one thing can change belief in another thing, sometimes in non-intuitive ways.
+What makes Bayesian inference so powerful is that learning can shift beliefs in another things, sometimes in non-intuitive ways.

 For example, learning that the Duchess is dead **decreased** the probability that the Duke did it (from 75% to 50%), and **increased** the probability that the Count did it (from 25% to 50%).

-You can see this in the four charts below.
-The first row of charts we have already seen: they show Holme's priors, and his posteriors after learning that the Duchess is dead.
+How is this so?
+You can see this visually in the four charts below.
+The first row of charts we have already seen: they show Holmes' priors on the left, and his posteriors after learning that the Duchess is dead on the right.

-The second row of charts show the same probabilities, but this the chart shows the *total* for each *culprit*.
-The Duke is the culprit in two different scenarios, so the total prior probability for the Duke is 50% + 25% = 75%.
+The second row of charts show the same probabilities, but this time the charts show the *total* for each possible *culprit*.
+The Duke is the culprit in two different scenarios in the priors, so the total prior probability for the Duke is 50% + 25% = 75%.
 The total prior probability for the Count is 25%.

-After eliminating the Alive+Dike scenario, the remaining probability mass for the Duke and the Count are the same.
-These are then scaled up so to 50% each so their total sums to 100%.
-But the net result is that a decreased total probability for the Duke and increased total probability for the Count.
+After eliminating the Alive+Dike scenario, the remaining probability mass for the Duke and the Count are both 25% -- but these are then scaled up so to 50% each so their total sums to 100%, as shown in the bottom-right chart.
+The net result is a decreased total probability for the Duke and increased total probability for the Count.

 <img src="/assets/images/distributed-bayesian-reasoning/reallocation-of-probabilities-3.svg"
      alt="Reallocation of Probabilities Example"